vunderkind/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+While both .forEach and .map loop over an array, .forEach allows you to execute a function independent of the value of the array's elements.
+In the case of .map, you're taking the array's elements and mapping them to new elements derived from them into a new array.

 2. What is the difference between a function and a method?

+A method is a function that is associated with an Object, in a nutshell.
+A function, in the simplistic way, is a series of instructions for completing a task.
+It is a piece of code that has a name and that can be called by name.

 3. What is closure?

+`Closure is a combination of a function, and the lexical environment within which that function was declared.

+`When a function is declared, a new scope is formed, which is called the ***function scope.*** The variables within that function can reach outwards for context, but never inwards.

 4. Describe the four rules of the 'this' keyword.

+`1.
+Whenever a function is contained in the global scope, the value of this inside of that function will be the window object.
+`2.
+Whenever a function is called by a preceding dot, the object before that dot is this.
+`3.
+Whenever a constructor function is used, this refers to the specific instance of the object that is created and returned by the constructor function.
+`4.
+Whenever JavaScript’s call or apply method is used, this is explicitly defined.

 5. Why do we need super() in an extended class?

+`super()` is how you access and call functions in an object's parent.

 ## Project Set up